rishiraj824/YouTube-FaceDataSet-AnomalyDetection/README.md

-# YouTube Face DataSet Backdoor Detection using VAE.
+# YouTube Face DataSet Backdoor Detection

 This project is a solution for the instructions/challenge mentioned in [CSAW-HackML-2020](https://github.com/csaw-hackml/CSAW-HackML-2020).
 This is a part of the final project for the course ECE-GY 9163 at NYU.